biointerns/biointerns.github.io/content/posts/biozentrum/index.md

 **BIOZENTRUM RESEARCH SUMMER**

-_Open to students with a Swiss or EU citizenship as well as holders of a Swiss C-permit_
+_Open to students with a Swiss or EU citizenship as well as holders of a Swiss C permit_

 **Where**: Basel, Switzerland